16 Must-Visit Heritage Places In Kerala for an Unforgettable Trip

 Pazhassi Raja's Tomb

-Constructed as the memorial of the ‘Lion of Kerala’, who was Veera Pazhassi Raja, a descendant of the Kottayam family, the Pazhassi Raja’s Tomb narrates the history of Veera’s cremation after he was shot by the Britishers.
-You will also find the Pazhassi museum near the sword which is believed to be used by Pazhassi Raja.
+Constructed as the memorial of the ‘Lion of Kerala’, Veera Pazhassi Raja, a descendant of the Kottayam family, the Pazhassi Raja’s Tomb narrates the history of Veera’s cremation after he was shot by the British.
+You will also find the Pazhassi museum near the sword, which is believed to have been used by Pazhassi Raja.

 Timings: 8 AM to 6 PM.
 Closed on Monday.